TumbleWeedBro/Mini-Banking-App/README.md

+This Website App has a backend which isnt hosted yet so it isnt functional

 To be able to access the banking app you need to first register an account then log in as an Admin
 --- admin login  = email: admin@gmail.com password:123456